lucia-auth/lucia/documentation/src/pages/oauth/start-here/getting-started.md

 ## Handle callback

 On sign in, the provider will redirect the user to your callback url.
-On callback (GET), get the OAuth code from the request and use that to validate the request using `validateCallback()`.
-This method will return some data about the authenticated user.
-This differs from the used provider, but some are always provided: `existingUser` is the existing user in your database (`null` for first time users), `providerUser` is the user info from the provider, and `createUser()` can be used to create a new user if an existing user does not exist.
+On callback (GET), get the OAuth `code` and `state` from the request url.
+Validate that the `state` is the same as the one stored in the cookie and pass the `code` to `validateCallback()`.
+This method will return some data about the authenticated user. `existingUser` is the existing user in your database (`null` for first time users), `providerUser` is the user info from the provider, and `createUser()` can be used to create a new user if an existing user does not exist.

 The following is semi-pseudo-code (namely the provider part):